Aiden-ytarame/EventTriggerHelper/README.md

  Make a new Class Inheriting from the abstract class CustomEvent, and implement it.

 **EventName:** Its Name of your Event, it's also the the Enum entry.
-Because of that, the name should follow the rules of naming variables, such as no spaces or not starting with a number
+Because of that, the name should follow the rules of naming variables, such as no spaces or not starting with a number.

 Example: Spawn_Prefab

 **EventTriggered(List<string> data):** Is the function called when the event is triggered.
-The Param [data] is the data defined by the user in the level editor
+The Param [data] is the data defined by the user in the level editor.